lewisgoing/INFO492B-Week4Lab/README.md

   - Use AI song stem splitters to get a more detailed look into your reference tracks.
 - **Experiment:** Try different processing chains and settings to understand their impact on various vocal recordings.
   - Different vocal styles will have vastly different vocal chains.
   - If you have a specific style in mind, I recommend looking up tutorials on how to recreate that artist's vocal chain.

+### Questions
+Music production has a steep learning curve and can be frustrating, so feel free to reach out on Discord with any signal flow/production/mixing questions before overthinking things!